 By Minjie Su

-It is the Year of the Dog.
+2018 was the Year of the Dog.
 To celebrate, we present you with some famous dogs from medieval literature.

 King Arthur’s hound Cabal, or Cavall, is briefly mentioned in the appendix of Historia Brittonum, ‘the History of the Britons’, a text that is customarily attributed to Nennius and is believed to have been composed in the 9th century.
 It records a mound known as Cairn Cabal in Wales.
 It is said that, when King Arthur was hunting the boar Twrch Trwynt, his hound Cabal stepped on a stone and left a footprint there.
 Later Arthur ordered a mound to be built, with a marked stone placed on top.
 Whenever the stone is carried away from the mound, it always finds its way back and reappears on the top of the Cairn the next day, just like a loyal hound that always knows his way home.